Jeansen/cdmn/README.md

 Install Perl library Filesys::Df with `sudo apt-get install libfilesys-df-perl`

 Then clone this repository to a place of your liking and set the resource `URxvt*perl-lib`.

 For instance, put  this in your .Xresources file: `URxvt*perl-lib: /home/<USERNAME>/.urxvt/` and load the changes with `xrdb -load ~/.Xresources`.

 Then create the folder `mkdir ~/.urxvt` and put a symlink in it `ln -s /path/to/git-project/cdmn ~/.urxvt/cdmn`.

 Now, you can call rxvt with `urxvt -pe cdmn`.
-Make sure you update the git clone on a regular basis to enjoy new features and improved stability.
+Make sure you pull updates on a regular basis to enjoy new features and improved stability.

 Of course you can have the extension loaded automatically by adding the resource `URxvt*perl-ext-common: cdmn` to your .Xresources file.
 But I would not recommend it at the moment.